 As if to prove her point, shortly after we spoke Republican Senator Lindsey Graham took to the Politico stage to discuss Ukraine.
-"We better make sure that we economically integrate

-By using this website, you agree to our use of cookies.
-We use cookies to provide you with a great experience and to help our website run effectively.
-U.S. economic interests there.
-"If we do a usinesses all over Ukraine, it's harder to fit.
+"We better make sure that we economically integrate with Ukraine as a trip wire," he said, referring to U.S. economic interests there.
+"If we do a minerals agreement where there are American businesses all over Ukraine, it's harder to invade."
+The path to peace was in American profit.
 "Ukraine has value - literally has value....
+These people are sitting on literally a gold mine."